All water tanks Class A Customs carries must be vented, they are not pressurized tanks.

 - It is best to have a screen over the vent fitting to prevent anything from entering the tank.

-Can I use a water pump with the water tank?
+Can I use a pressure washer with the tank?

-Using a water pump with the tank pressurizes the water line after the water pump it does not pressurize the water tank.
+Using a water pump or pressure washer with the tank pressurizes the water line after the water pump or pressure washer it does not pressurize the water tank.

 Examples of Plumbing Set-ups